-Jurisdiction Variation in accordance with Jurisdictional policy South Australia Should a Child Metering Point in an embedded network elect to purchase electricity from a retailer other than the parent's retailer , the metering coordinator must ensure that: (a) the child has an interval meter installed; and(b) the parent of the embedded network has an Interval Meter installed.

-Jurisdiction Variation in accordance with Jurisdictional policy New South Wales (1) Should a child in an embedded network elect to purchase electricity from a retailer other than the parent's retailer, the metering coordinator must ensure that, at the time the child switches retailer and at the cost of the child: (a) if the parent has an Interval Meter that is settled on the basis of interval energy data, the child must have a type 4 or type 5 metering installation that is settled on the basis of interval energy data; (b) if the parent has an Accumulation Meter or an Interval Meter that is settled on the basis of accumulated energy data , the child must have a type 6 metering installation or, if the child has an Interval Meter, it must be settled on the basis of accumulated energy data .
-(2) Where a child in an embedded network has switched retailer in accordance with clause [NSW](1)(b) above and the parent subsequently: (a) installs an Interval Meter and elects to have its meter settled on the basis of interval energy data; or (b) elects to have its existing Interval Meter settled on the basis of accumulated energy data in accordance with clause 12.2(b)[NSW](3); or (c) elects to have its existing Interval Meter settled on the basis of interval energy data, the MC must ensure that at the time the parent changes, and at the cost of the parent, the child's metering installation meets the requirements of paragraph (a) or (b) of [NSW](1), as applicable.
-Australian Capital Territory (1) The metering coordinator must ensure that the metering installation is not for a child in an embedded network.
-(2) Where the metering installation is for a child in an embedded network, the metering coordinator must ensure that additional metering is installed to ensure that clause [ACT](1) is met.
+Jurisdiction Variation in accordance with Jurisdictional policy South Australia Should a Child Metering Point in an embedded network elect to purchase electricity from a retailer other than the parent's retailer, the metering coordinator must ensure that: (a) the child has an interval meter installed; and (b) the parent of the embedded network has an Interval Meter installed.
+New South Wales Should a child in an embedded network elect to purchase electricity from a retailer other than the parent's retailer, the metering coordinator must ensure that, at the time the child switches retailer and at the cost of the child: (a) if the parent has an Interval Meter that is settled on the basis of interval energy data, the child must have a type 4 or type 5 metering installation that is settled on the basis of interval energy data; (b) if the parent has an Accumulation Meter or an Interval Meter that is settled on the basis of accumulated energy data, the child must have a type 6 metering installation or, if the child has an Interval Meter, it must be settled on the basis of accumulated energy data.
+(2) Where a child in an embedded network has switched retailer in accordance with clause [NSW](1)(b) above and the parent subsequently: (a) installs an Interval Meter and elects to have its meter settled on the basis of accumulated energy data; or (b) elects to have its existing Interval Meter settled on the basis of accumulated energy data; nor (c) elects to have its existing Interval Meter settled on the basis of accumulated energy data; nor (c) elects to have its existing Interval Meter settled on the basis of interval energy data, the MC must ensure that at the time the parent changes, and at the cost of the parent, the child's metering installation meets the requirements of paragraph (a) or (b) of [NSW](1), as applicable.
+Australian Capital Territory The metering coordinator must ensure that the metering installation is not for a child in an embedded network.
+Where the metering installation is for a child in an embedded network, the metering coordinator must ensure that additional metering is installed to ensure that clause [ACT](1) is met.